 - 1 large egg

 - 2 cups all-purpose flour, plus extra for rolling out dough

 Here’s what you’ll need for Ree’s simple glaze:

 And her homemade icing:

 - 1/4 cup milk

-No wonder Ree loves this recipe…it’s so dang easy!
-And it’s proof that Christmas cookies don’t have to be so complicated (although some can be pretty impressive).
+No wonder Ree loves this recipe.
+It’s so easy!
+And it’s proof that Christmas cookies don’t have to be so complicated (although some recipes can be pretty impressive).

-This recipe is incredibly simple to throw together, and with such a short baking time, you’ll have cookies ready and frosted for that Christmas cookie swap later that day.
+This recipe is incredibly simple to throw together, and with such a short baking time, you’ll have cookies ready and frosted for a Christmas cookie swap later that day.